Showing posts with label James Acheson. Show all posts

 Costume Design by Barbara Kidd

-Kidd slightly altered the Doctor's look by designing a burgundy Edwardian frock coat made of velvet; this would continue to be worn in later serials, with Acheson's red shooting jacket never appearing again.
+Kidd slightly altered the Doctor's look with the addition of a tailored burgundy Edwardian frock coat made of velvet.
+The new frock coat would be worn in many later serials.

 This serial was a science-fiction spin on The Mummy.
 The alien Sutekh (Gabriel Woolf) sends to Earth a 'servant' wearing an all-vinyl black robe and helmet.
 The helmet's design simultaneously evokes spacesuit helmets and Ancient Egyptian canopic jars.